trishatjokro/fx-carry-alpha-audit/round2/attempt-4-vol-conditioned-carry/README.md

 - **Regime measure**: cross-sectional dispersion (std across the 25 currencies) of each currency's trailing 21-trading-day realized annualized volatility, computed at each month-end using only data up to that point (no look-ahead).
-This is a dispersion-based "ambiguity-style" proxy — high dispersion means currencies disagree about the current vol regime — closer in spirit to an ambiguity measure than raw vol level, though see the attribution caveat above: whether *this direction* of conditioning (exposure down when dispersion is high) matches what ACS (2025) themselves found is an open question, not verified against their full text.
+This is a dispersion-based "ambiguity-style" proxy — high dispersion means currencies disagree about the current vol regime.
+As confirmed above, this overlay reduces exposure exactly when this measure is elevated — the opposite direction from ACS (2025)'s documented interaction between ambiguity and carry returns.
 - **Threshold**: 67th percentile (top-tercile cutoff) of this measure, calibrated **only on the in-sample window** (2006-05 to 2018-12), then **frozen** and applied mechanically, unchanged, to the out-of-sample window.
 No re-estimation, no threshold search on OOS data.
 This is a single,